 (7)

+with the first order necessary condition given in the Appendix.
 Since in eq.
 (6) k is the multiplier of exp(-αd), we denote this term as the weight of the ecological interaction (analogous to the denotation of w as the weight of the economic interaction).
 This weight can be interpreted as the influence of pest pressure on farmer/manager decisions.

 For a large number of model parameter combinations we maximise the net benefits (eq.
 6) controlling for the distance, d, between the two agricultural fields.
-Results can be summarized attending to two :
+Results can be summarized attending to two cases:

-1: Efficiency gains by clustering fields decline fast with increasing distance between them (A, fig. 1), and the distance at which the fields should be located to allow for savings in costs is smaller than the distance at which the invader is able to disperse (i.e. β > α or 1/ β < 1/ α)
+Case 1: Efficiency gains by clustering fields decline fast with increasing distance between them (case A, fig. 1), and the distance at which the fields should be located to allow for savings in costs is smaller than the distance at which the invader is able to disperse (i.e. β > α or 1/ β < 1/ α)

-In this , there exist only extreme solutions with all choices however leading to poor expected benefits.
+In this case, there exist only extreme solutions with all choices however leading to poor expected benefits.

 In situations where the potential savings in costs from field clustering through a more efficient use of inputs is smaller than the potential to have losses due to infestation if nothing is done (i.e., k>w) the benefit is maximised by an infinite distance, d*→∞ (fig. 2c).